EUDAT-Training/B2SHARE-Training/deploy/09_User_management.md

 Topics covered:
 - User management principles
 - B2ACCESS user registration
+- Setting the super administrator
 - Setting user roles

+## User management principles
+B2SHARE users are managed twofold: a local user and one that is mapped to the B2ACCESS registered user using the email address of the user.
+Each user can have multiple roles, but does not necessarily need one.

+A role determines what a user can or can't do.
+Before you can set roles for a user, the user needs to be registered in B2ACCESS and logged in once in B2SHARE.

+Please note: all role operations identify the user based on the email address.
+The user must therefore have logged in into B2SHARE instance at least once in order to be known by the system.

 ### Registering a new user for B2SHARE
 Once you've successfully set up B2ACCESS, you can continue with the registration of a administrative user that will be able to configure B2ACCESS.